project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/How_to_upload_existing_content_using_sunbird.md

 ## Taskflow

 To upload new or existing content (that is not created using Sunbird's inbuilt content editor) on to Sunbird, use the [Upload Content API](http://docs.sunbird.org/latest/apis/content/#operation/Upload%20Content).
-Before you upload the content, ensure that it is appropriately tagged with metadata and ownership information.
+Before you upload the content, ensure that it is appropriately tagged with metadata and ownership information using tthe [Update Content API](http://docs.sunbird.org/latest/apis/content/#operation/Create%20Content).

 ### Uploading Content Using API